yabinmeng/pulsar_reusable_poc/README.md

 ## 4.1.
 Simple Demo (Including JMS Topic Pattern Demo)

-The first FastJMS API demo program, **com.example.fastjms.JmsSimpleDemo**, is similar to the Pulsar native client API demo program in the previous section.
-It follows JMS 2.0 spec and demonstrates how message sending/publishing and receiving/consuming works with DS FastJMS API.
+The first JMS demo program, **com.example.fastjms.JmsSimpleDemo**, is similar to the Pulsar native client API demo program in the previous section.
+It follows JMS 2.0 spec and demonstrates how message sending/publishing and receiving/consuming works with Starlight for JMS.

 Its usage is as below:
 ```text